 - Thurmaier, Kurt, ed.
 Alternative Service Delivery: Readiness Check , ICMA Press (EBook), 2014

 This research program studies the ways in which organizations in the public, private, and non-profit sectors can work together to provide better public services.
 Public service production and delivery collaborative arrangements and networks are the focus.

 - G. Porumbescu.
 (2016) Placing the effect: Gleaning insights in to the relationship between citizens’ use of e-government and trust in government.
 Public Management Review.

 - Zeemering, Eric.
 2016.
 Assessing local elected officials’ concerns about interlocal agreements.
 Urban Studies 53 (11): 2347-2362.

 - Zeemering, Eric S. 2014.
 Collaborative strategies for sustainable cities: Economy, environment and community in Baltimore.
 New York: Routledge.

 - Zeemering, Eric S. 2014.
 International connections for local government sustainability initiatives: Networks linking Detroit and Windsor.
 Journal of Urban Affairs 36 (1): 119-140.

 Non-Profit Management Research

-- Schatteman, A. and Bingle, Ben (forthcoming 2015) “Philanthropy Supporting Public Agencies: An Analysis of Local Library Funding”, Journal of Nonprofit and Public Affairs
+- Schatteman, A. and Bingle, Ben (2015) “Philanthropy Supporting Public Agencies: An Analysis of Local Library Funding”, Journal of Nonprofit and Public Affairs